lordandares/clientServer/README.md

 Depending on your preferred package manager, follow the instructions below to deploy your project.

 > **Requirements**: NodeJS `lts/fermium (v.16.20.2)`.
 If you're using [nvm](https://github.com/nvm-sh/nvm), run `nvm use` to ensure you're using the same Node version in local and in your lambda's runtime.
+Serverless Framework is needed to work run `npm install -g serverless` or check https://www.serverless.com/framework/docs/getting-started, also you will need to configure aws SSO or use Auth keys from aws to deploy

 ### Using NPM